redis/redis-doc/topics/sentinel.md

 (30 seconds) and we receive an acceptable ping reply every 29 seconds, the instance is considered to be working.

-To switch from SDOWN to ODOWN no strong quorum algorithm is used, but just a form of gossip: if a given Sentinel gets acknowledge that the master is not working from enough Sentinels in a given time range, the SDOWN is promoted to ODOWN.
+To switch from SDOWN to ODOWN no strong consensus algorithm is used, but just a form of gossip: if a given Sentinel gets reports that the master is not working from enough Sentinels in a given time range, the SDOWN is promoted to ODOWN.
 If this acknowledge is later missing, the flag is cleared.

+As already explained, a more strict authorization is required in order to really start the failover, but no failover can be triggered without reaching the ODOWN state.

 The ODOWN condition **only applies to masters**.
 For other kind of instances Sentinel don't require any agreement, so the ODOWN state is never reached for slaves and other sentinels.

-However once a Sentinel sees a master in ODOWN state, it can try to be elected by the other Sentinels to perform the failover.

-Tasks every Sentinel accomplish periodically
----

-* Every Sentinel sends a **PING** request to every known master, slave, and sentinel instance, every second.
-* An instance is Subjectively Down (**SDOWN**) if the latest valid reply to **PING** was received more than `down-after-milliseconds` milliseconds ago.
-Acceptable PING replies are: +PONG, -LOADING, -MASTERDOWN.
-* If a master is in **SDOWN** condition, every other Sentinel also monitoring this master, is queried for confirmation of this state, every second.
-* If a master is in **SDOWN** condition, and enough other Sentinels (to reach the configured quorum) agree about the condition in a given time range, the master is marked as Objectively Down (**ODOWN**).
-* Every Sentinel sends an **INFO** request to every known master and slave instance, one time every 10 seconds.
-If a master is in **ODOWN** condition, its slaves are asked for **INFO** every second instead of being asked every 10 seconds.
-* The **ODOWN** condition is cleared if there is no longer acknowledgement about enough other Sentinels about the fact that the master is unreachable.
-The **SDOWN** condition is cleared as soon as the master starts to reply again to pings.

 Sentinels and Slaves auto discovery
 ---